Thebuilderekes/coursera-nitda/HTML-CSS-IN-DEPTH/forms.md

 <input type="file" id="gallery" name="gallery" multiple>

-Pattern
+`Pattern`
 Defines a particular pattern that an input field value has to fulfill to be considered valid.
 This attribute expects a regular expression to specify the pattern.
 It works with text, date, search, URL, tel, email and password input types.
-For example, you can restrict phone numbers to be only from the UK.
+For example, you can restrict sphone numbers to be only from the UK.
 <input type="tel" id="phone" name="phone" pattern=”^(?:0|\+?44)(?:\d\s?){9,10}$” >

-### Browser differences

-Forms appear diffferntly accross browsers inputs, checkboxes

-#### How to solve inconsistency accrosee browsers\

-- Use CSS to style them, avoid leaving them on default styles.
-This will promote consistency accorss browsers
+### Forms and data sending

+Problems using GET METHOD

+- Length of URL is limited to 200 characters depending on the browwer.
+If you have a large form some data may be lost when it is send via GET method.
+- Security threats because length on requested URL is limited on some browsers since data is included as part of URL, the data is stored in the web browser history.

+/\*_
+HTTP POST request is more secure that HTTP GET request method _/